clearloop/clearloop.github.io/posts/2024-10-28-wasm-to-evm-bytecode.md

 ## 2. Instruction Mappings

-As mentioned above, WASM and EVM bytecode have different ISA (see [Webassembly Opcodes][wasm-ist] and [EVM Opcode Opcodes Interactive Reference][evm-ist]), what we need to do first is actually mapping the shared opcodes from WASM to EVM directly, once all of the WASM opcodes can be mapped to EVM opcodes safely and correctly, any of WASM can be translated to EVM bytecode.
+As mentioned above, WASM and EVM bytecode have different ISA (see [Webassembly Opcodes][wasm-set] and [EVM Opcode Opcodes Interactive Reference][evm-set]), what we need to do first is actually mapping the shared opcodes from WASM to EVM directly, once all of the WASM opcodes can be mapped to EVM opcodes safely and correctly, any of WASM can be translated to EVM bytecode.